 Norton Housing & Support strives to provide an excellent service.
-We welcome your comments,
+We welcome your comments,suggestions and complaints in order to continue improving our service.

 As a registered provider of Social Housing, we must carry out an annual assessment against the Housing Ombudsman’s Complaint Handling Code to ensure our complaint handling remains in line with their requirements.
-The results of our 2022 self assessment are available below.

 What should I expect?